16 One-Spot Car Camping Trips That Feel Way Longer Than They Are

 Noontootla Creek in Georgia: Creekside Fishing, Forest Hikes, and Total Quiet

-Noontootla Creek campgrounds sit tucked into the Blue Ridge Wildlife Management Area of Chattahoochee National Forest, where three mountain streams converge at a spot called Three Forks and form a cold, rushing creek corridor.
+Noontootla Creek runs through the Blue Ridge Wildlife Management Area in Chattahoochee National Forest, where three mountain streams meet at a spot called Three Forks.

 Richland Creek, Arkansas: Waterfalls and Swimming Holes Steps From Your Car

-Eleven primitive sites sit on the edge of 11,800-acre Richland Creek Wilderness, offering trailhead access and constant creek sound without backcountry commitment.
+The 11 primitive sites sit right on the edge of 11,800-acre Richland Creek Wilderness with trailhead access and creek noise all night.
+You get the backcountry experience with a cooler full of beer in your truck.

 Pearl Ponds, Maine: Backcountry Feel, Drive-Up Access